What Do Dentists Use to Numb Your Mouth? Dental Anesthesia Explained

 How does local anaesthesia work to numb the mouth?

-Teeth are supplied by nerves, causing sensations like heat, cold, pressure, vibration, and pain.
-Pain messages are transmitted through electrical signals that travel through these nerves, which can be blocked by chemicals.
+Teeth have nerves that feel sensations like heat, cold, pressure, vibration, and pain.
+Pain messages are transmitted to the brain through electrical signals that travel through these nerves.
+Now, the numbing medicine blocks these signals, they never reach our brain and we feel no pain.

-A dental needle is placed near the nerves, and local anaesthetic (LA) is injected into the affected area, interrupting their ability to transmit pain messages.
+In other words, when the needle is placed near the nerves, and local anaesthetic (LA) is injected into the affected area, the ability to transmit pain messages is interrupted within minutes of injection.

 What are the most commonly used local anaesthetic agents?